Shooting Fallout: Political Rhetoric Takes The Heat

 On Sunday, President Obama ordered flags at federal buildings to be flown at half-staff.
 He postponed his trip to a General Electric facility in New York scheduled for Tuesday.

 He also called on the country to join him Monday at 11 a.m.
-Eastern time in observing a moment of silence for the shooting victims.
+ET in observing a moment of silence for the shooting victims.

 "It will be a time for us to come together as a nation in prayer or reflection, keeping the victims and their families closely at heart," the president said in a statement.